esquivelrica/esquivelrica.github.io/_pages/cadets.md

 </div>

 ## Overview
 The Virginia Tech Corps of Cadets shaped how I lead, communicate, and make decisions under pressure.
-Across multiple roles, I learned to motivate teams, manage operations, and uphold standards—experiences I carry into my professional work.
+Across multiple roles, I learned to motivate teams, manage operations, and uphold standards.
+These are experiences I carry into my professional work.

 ---